 Our Digital PR team builds effective “linkable contents”, then they reach out to prospects who would benefit from those contents.
 The next result is high quality honest links.

 All in all, we have avoided sending mass emails to prospective partners.
-Instead we have sent highly targeted emails proposing a “WIN-WIN” type of proposal that gives values to our prospects, as much as it gives value to us.
+Instead we have sent highly targeted emails proposing a “WIN-WIN” type of proposal that gives value to our prospects, as much as it gives value to us.

 And Link Building in Japan itself has changed.
 Today’s and future link building requires varied strategies and multiple skill sets.
 It’s no longer just sending emails and hoping for the best.
 Instead we need to take it from very different perspectives to be able to make creative approaches.